Requirements in Agile Software Development

 - The best architectures, requirements, and designs rise up from self-organizing teams.

-- At regular intervals, the team thinks about how to end up more viable at that point tunes and adjusts its behaviour likewise.
+- At regular intervals, the team thinks about how to end up more viable at that point tunes and adjusts its behavior likewise.